Azure/azure-sdk-for-net/src/SDKs/Azure.ApplicationModel.Configuration/data-plane/README.md

 # Azure App Configuration client library for .NET
 Azure App Configuration is a managed service that helps developers centralize their application configurations simply and securely.

 Modern programs, especially programs running in a cloud, generally have many components that are distributed in nature.
 Spreading configuration settings across these components can lead to hard-to-troubleshoot errors during an application deployment.
-Use App Configuration to store all the settings for your application and secure their accesses in one place.
+Use App Configuration to securely store all the settings for your application in one place.

-Use the client library for App Configuration to:
+Use the client library for App Configuration to create and manage application configuration settings.
-- Create a Configuration Setting
-- Retrieve a Configuration Setting
-- Update an existing Configuration Setting
-- Delete a Configuration Setting

 [Source code]() | [Package (NuGet)][package] | [API reference documentation]() | [Product documentation][azconfig_docs]